You have read the buzz about Total; now get the oil everyone is switching to!

 one sees on the track, whilst also maintaining its

 fluidity at low temperature making it perfectly suitable for year-round use.
+The bearing HTHS viscosity (High Temperature, High Shear), of this oil

 provides users with ideal performance during the bearing loads Motorsport